nacil4/kooroshariyaee.github.io/_pages/publications.md

 <!-- Publications -->

+### Revised & resubmitted
+* **Ariyaee, Koorosh**.
+Triggers and targets: nasals and vowels in Tehrani Persian.
+In *The Handbook of Persian Dialects and Dialectology*, eds.
+A.
+Korangy, B. Mahmoodi-Bakhtiari & P. Shabani-Jadidi.
+Springer.

 ### Under review
 * **Ariyaee, Koorosh**.
 Persian vowel hiatus.
 In *The Handbook of Phonetics and Phonology of Modern Iranian Languages*, eds.
 R. Falahati & Z.
 Ghane.
-Springer.
-* **Ariyaee, Koorosh**.
-Triggers and targets: nasals and vowels in Tehrani Persian.
-In *The Handbook of Persian Dialects and Dialectology*, eds.
-A.
-Korangy, B. Mahmoodi-Bakhtiari & P. Shabani-Jadidi.
 Springer.
 * **Ariyaee, Koorosh**.
 Persian.
 In *Nominal Linkers in Iranian languages,* eds.
 S. Taghipour & A. Kahnemuyipour.
 Toronto Working Papers in Linguistics.

 ### 2022